rodmonic/DragonWoodAI/README.md

 | :--: |
 | Average Fitness by Generation |

-The Speciation chart below shows which species of network are successful and are being mutated and reproduced under the network.
+The Speciation chart below shows which species are successful and are being mutated and reproduced under the network.
 Once a network is stagnant, i.e. has shown no improvement for 10 generations, it is removed from the process.
 We can see that as we get to later generations there is no one generation that is successfully improving enough to remain and the network has to rely on mutation to try and improve the fitness.

 |![Speciation](<./docs/Speciation by Generation.svg> "Speciation") |
 | :--: |